Lucihormetica verrucosa: Behaviour

 may run away or she may allow herself to be pushed and starts palpating the male's abdomen with her palps, climbs on the male and allows him to grasp her genitalia, dismounts sideways and turns through 180° so that the pair are linked at the tip of the abdomen.
 Copulation usually lasts for about an hour.
-Not every courtship resulted in a mating, the female often turns away half way through, or may climb on the back of the male without proceeding to copulation.
+Not every courtship resulted in a mating, the female often turns away halfway through or may climb on the back of the male without proceeding to copulation.
 Unlike other cockroaches such as the Pacific beetle cockroach (Diploptera punctata) and the orange-headed cockroach (Eublaberus posticus), the females are not receptive just after moulting and it is about twenty days later that they become receptive, by which time their cuticle is well-hardened.